 \subsubsection{End-on Cylinder Sides}

-The heating of cylindrical sides of a rocket is an important factor for all rockets flying through atmosphere at high speed.
-Both stages of Midpoint Delivery System experience significant heat flux to their cylindric sides during return.
+The heating of cylindrical sides of a rocket is an important factor for all rockets flying through the atmosphere at high speed.
+Both stages of the Midpoint Delivery System experience significant heat flux to their cylindrical sides during return.
 Second Stage Rockets experience significant heat flux to rocket sides during ascent.

 For cylinder sides, the laminar heat flux is proportional to the inverse square root of the distance from the leading edge \cite[p.12]{nose5}.
 The best quadratic fit based on the data presented in \cite[p.428]{nose4} gives the following expression for heat flux along the cylinder edge: \be \frac{\dot{Q}^{^{\text{laminar}}}(r y)}{\dot{Q}_{_S}^{^{\text{laminar}}}} =\frac{0.12}{\sqrt{y}}, \ee where $ry$ as the distance from the leading edge.
 The best fit on data presented in \cite[p.34]{nose7} gives a result similar to (\ref{5.13}) with slightly lower coefficient.